 Wednesday Sept.
 26, 2012

-Purchase an archive copy of this webinar ($49)
+Purchase this webinar

 Means to conserve resources (i.e., energy, water and materials) has become a priority goal for EHS and sustainability managers in most industry sectors.
 The volatility of energy costs, the threat of water shortages and legislation on a variety of materials (e.g., conflict minerals legislation) has shifted the focus from the proverbial “end of the pipe” to the operations.
 How can we ensure that there will be adequate resources for production despite natural disasters, shaky markets, and unforeseeable weather patterns?
 Your customers are asking more questions of your company and also of your supply chain.